 Very few people stay in their home long enough today to pay off a 30-year mortgage.
 If you can pay it off early, it might be the best way to spend your money.

 There is a security found in owning your own home.
 With every year that passes, we count how many years until the place is free and clear.
 You can make extra payments on your mortgage to pay it off quicker and save thousands of dollars in interest.
-For example, paying one extra payment a year on a £200,000 mortgage, you can save over £65,000.
+For example, by paying one extra payment a year on a £200,000 mortgage, you can save over £65,000.

 That’s a lot of money that you could spend elsewhere rather than you paying off your mortgage early.